VinceCabs/GAUnit/docs/howtos/write_a_tracking_plan.rst

 Create a Python file where you will import the Google Spreadsheet.
 For example, name it ``demo_store_add_to_cart.py``.

-First, we need to authenticate with gspread.
-Have a look at documentation (`gspread authentication <https://gspread.readthedocs.io/en/latest/oauth2.html>`_) to choose the method that suits you.
+First, you need to authenticate with gspread.
+Have a look at gspread documentation on (`authentication <https://gspread.readthedocs.io/en/latest/oauth2.html>`_) to choose the method that suits you best.
 In this example, we use *Service Account* authentication :

 .. code:: python